 The primary and secondary patterns are added together to create a score.
-Primary pattern is doubled when there is no secondary pattern.
 Tertiary pattern is not used to determine Gleason score.

 Example: If the patterns are 2 + 4, the score is 6.

 If the pathology report contains only one number, and that number is less than or equal to 5, it is a pattern.
 If the pathology report contains only one number, and that number is greater than 5, it is a score.
 If the pathology report specifies a specific number out of a total of 10, the first number given is the score.